Cal-CS-61A-Staff/oh-queue/README.md

     npm install
     ```

-4. Reset the database to create tables.
+4. Run the database migrations to setup the initial database.
     ```
-    ./manage.py initdb
+    ./manage.py db upgrade
     ```
     If you get the error "TypeError: OAuthRemoteApp requires consumer key and secret", you need to set your OK_KEY and OK_SECRET environment variables.